Sellami-Elyes/ExpressJS-and-MongoDB-project/README.md

 [README.md](https://github.com/Sellami-Elyes/ExpressJS-and-MongoDB-project/files/7111789/README.md)
 # ExpressJS & MongoDB basic steps
-- This project is based on the latest version of Express JS.
+- This project is based on the 4.17.1 version of Express JS.
 # It mainly consists on :
      • How to properly set a secure connection to a MongoDB
      • Basic CRUD ( Create, Read, Update and Delete ) items from the database